oewntk/oewn-core/README.md

 No processing nor editing of model is performed: it's up to other tools to do it.

-No validation of model is performed: it's up to other tools to do it.
+No validation of model is performed within core: it's up to other tools to do it.
+There is however and independent _validation_ module (see below) that can be run.

 If anything goes wrong, the language and libraries will raise their own exceptions.
 However, some exceptions are raised when a requested operation can't carry on.